railsuser2014/openobject-doc-book-en/2/9_Marketing/index.rst

 See it as a flowchart allowing us to trigger a respective activity for every possible cue.
 The chances of leads going unattended become very low, and for every lead, we have a predefined method of handling it.

 Moreover, we can measure the method according to our goals.
 Based on the goals we can evaluate the effectiveness of our campaign and analyze whether there is room for improvement.

+.. tip:: Campaign Example

+        To a get an example of a complete campaign in OpenERP, you can install the :mod:`marketing_campaign_crm_demo` module.

 Designing your Campaigns
 ------------------------